Skip to content

 php artisan rconfig:data-purge --table=activity_log

-Force background processing (queue all deletions regardless of size):
+Force background processing (queue all deletions for non-config tables regardless of size):

 Terminal window